antvis/S2/s2-site/docs/manual/basic/conditions.en.md

 ### Turn on text intelligent inversion

 By displaying the return value of the `mapping` function in the specified `background` field tag the `intelligentReverseTextColor` attribute value is `true` .
-When the marker background color is darker, the text color will change to white.
+When the mark background color is dark and the text color and background color combination does not meet the Level [AA](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) standards of the WCAG2.0 guidelines, the text color will change to white.
 When the marker background color is bright, the text color defaults to black.
 Priority: `intelligentReverseTextColor` of `background condition` < `fill` of `text condition`